 - Sentence 1 – Can you pass me the blue pen from my bag?

 - Sentence 2 – Make sure to properly close the pen area, so that no animals go out.

 Whereas here, “Pen” means a holding area of animals

 7. Read Newspapers

-Reading is the best habit to learn new words and it will also help you to improve your skills for IELTS reading module.
-You can subscribe a daily or weekly newspaper online or offline and have the habit of reading articles on a daily basis.
+Reading is the best habit to learn new words and it will also help you to improve your skills for IELTS speaking tests.
+You can subscribe to a daily or weekly newspaper online or offline and have the habit of reading articles on a daily basis.

-While you read articles, do underline the words that you do not know or notice carefully if you come to know about the use of a word in a different way.
+While you read articles, do underline the academic words that you do not know or notice carefully if you come to know about the use of a word in a different way.
+This will help you write on different IELTS topics.
 Then, check the word meaning in your dictionary and write down in your notebook.
 Learn the noted words and do revise them once or twice a week.

 8. Keep a Dictionary

 A very common method of learning vocabulary for the IELTS test is to keep a small pocket-sized dictionary with you.
 If you never devote time to learning new vocabulary words in this way, you can develop this habit now.
 There are two ways you can use your dictionary to learn words.

 Firstly, you can refer to it any time you come across a new word and check its meaning in the dictionary.